Do you need a ceiling fan?

 In contrast to the hanging propeller ceiling fans – which can ventilate your entire room, the directional ones can only ventilate a designated area.
 They are best placed in office environments where sitting seats are designated.

-A combination of the above duo, rotational ceiling fans have multiple sets of blades which spin in opposite direction to each other.
+A combination of the above duo, rotational ceiling fans have multiple sets of blades that spin in the opposite direction to each other.
 All the sets are connected to a central, common pole and all blades rotate on a vertical axis.
 They are best placed in outdoor environments.

 Indoor vs. Outdoor Ceiling Fans: What’s the Difference?